Nanoptera in a Period-2 Toda Chain: Introduction

-Previous studies of particle chains have often utilized long-wave continuous approximations to find approximate solitary-wave solutions, such as \cite{Dash2,Pnevmatikos1,Yajima1}.
-Alternatively, previous studies such as \cite{Ahnert1} on discrete chains have expressed the exact solution in terms of integral equations; this method was used to show that localized solitary waves on monoatomic chains with power law interactions decay superexponentially in space.
-However, there are previous studies of diatomic systems, such as \cite{Cassatella1, Jayaprakash1, Jayaprakash2}, in which asymptotic techniques are applied directly to the governing differential-difference equations, rather than on integral equations.
-In the present study, we will take this approach, and apply asymptotic series methods directly to the governing equations.
+Previous studies of particle chains have often utilized long-wave continuous approximations to find approximate solitary-wave solutions \cite{Dash2,Pnevmatikos1,Yajima1}.
+Other studies of discrete chains have taken the alternative approach of expressing exact solutions in terms of integral equations, and \cite{Ahnert1} used this idea to show that a general class of monoatomic Hamiltonian lattices with power-law interactions possess localized solitary-wave solutions that decay superexponentially in space.
+Several studies of diatomic particle chains, such as \cite{Cassatella1, Jayaprakash1, Jayaprakash2}, have applied asymptotic techniques directly to the governing differential--difference equations (rather than to integral equations).

-Despite the many prior studies on diatomic particle chains, there remain a wealth of avenues to further explore these systems.
-(In the present article, we focus on diatomic Toda chains.)
-The singular nature of the perturbation problem---i.e., perturbing from monoatomic a chain (which has a mass ratio of $1$) to a diatomic chain, suggests that it is helpful to use exponential asymptotic techniques to asymptotically describe the behavior of waves that propagate through diatomic particle chains.
-This is also true for systems that are perturbations of a chain with mass ratio of $0$, like the ones that we consider in our study, as such systems behave as scaled monoatomic chains (as in \eqref{2.1 y0z0}).
-In particular, one should expect to observe trains of small waves called ``nanoptera'', a form of nonlocal solitary wave that we will describe in detail in Section \ref{nano}.
-The existence of these waves in the period-2 Toda lattice is suggested by numerical calculations in \cite{Okada1} and experimental observations in \cite{Kofane1}.
-In the present study, we will derive asymptotic descriptions of these waves using exponential asymptotic methods.
+In the present article, we examine nanoptera in a diatomic Toda chain.
+The singular nature of perturbing from a monoatomic chain (which has a mass ratio of $1$) to a diatomic chain suggests that it is helpful to use exponential asymptotic techniques to asymptotically investigate the dynamics of waves that propagate through diatomic particle chains.
+This is also true for systems that are perturbations of a chain with mass ratio $0$, such as the ones that we consider in our study (see Eqs,~\eqref{0:2P1},\eqref{0:2P2}).
+Specifically, one should expect to observe a form of nonlocal solitary wave known as a `nanopteron' (see Section \ref{nano} for a detailed description), in which non-decaying trains of small waves appear across curves known as `Stokes curves'.
+The existence of these waves in the period-2 Toda lattice was suggested by numerical calculations in \cite{Okada1} and by experimental observations in \cite{Kofane1}, and it was subsequently studied using multiple-scale asymptotics in \cite{Vainchtein1}.
+In the present study, we derive asymptotic descriptions of these waves using exponential asymptotic methods.